 Pacific coastline: from the lighthouse towards Point Reyes Beach South

 Elephant seal overlook, near Chimney Rock

 Elephant seals traveled up and down the west coast of North America.
 But like the whales, these seals were hunted to near-extinction for their oil-rich blubber.
 By the early 20th-century, hunting had been banned by the governments of Mexico and United States.
 In the 1970s, elephant seals reappeared at Point Reyes, after having been away for over 150 years.
 Now, these massive mammals now number about two thousand.

-Dover, England?
-No, the chalk cliffs of Drakes Beach in late-afternoon light.
+Chalk cliffs of Drakes Beach in late-afternoon light

-Note size of white seagulls compared to the male/bull seals (dark blue), female/cow seals (light brown), and baby pups (black).
+Seagulls, male/bull seals (dark blue), female/cow seals (light brown), baby pups (black)

 Directions to arrive at the Point Reyes National Seashore are described here.
 Public transportation is available but limited.
-The best way to visit is with a car to provide flexibility in seeing the extent of the headlands.
+The best way to visit is with a car to provide flexibility and capability to see the extent of the headlands.
 However, at certain times of the year, the only access to the Lighthouse and to the Elephant Seal Lookout at Chimney Rock is with the free shuttle-bus service to limit outside-traffic and its effects on the elk and seal populations.

 I made all of the photos above on 1 January 2012.
 This post appears on Fotoeins Fotopress at fotoeins.com.